Mental health in the workplace refers to the relationship between employee mental health and the workplace. It encompasses:

 - how the workplace setting can be used to promote broader messages about mental health.

-With over 11.5 million Australians (61 per cent of the population) in employment, workplaces can play a significant role in supporting the mental health of employers, employees and the community in general.
+With around 49 per cent of the population in employment, workplaces can play a significant role in supporting the mental health of employers, employees and the community in general.

 Workplaces can affect mental health, either positively or negatively.
 Although employment is generally associated with better mental health, some job roles and working environments can present risk factors for depression and anxiety.